-In the design for the Theosophical School the architects combined several buildings into one-a large assembly hall, chapel, schoolrooms, caféteria and as the common means of access to each, and since it was to be the center of the home, to make it the loveliest feature of all.
+In the design for the Theosophical School the architects combined several buildings into one-a large assembly hall, chapel, schoolrooms, caféteria and PLAN OF THE GROUND FLOOR AND TERRACE OF THE WINDSOR Sleeping apartments.
+The scheme was to use the patio as the common means of access to each, and since it was to be the center of the home, to make it the loveliest feature of all.
 The facade, however, was not overlooked; and all the apertures were well designed, including the entrance arch with the pergola of eucalyptus logs and the window above with its grille or much-rah-beiah which screens a dressing room.